RunningClubApp/api/.github/ISSUE_TEMPLATE/feature-name.md

 ---
-name: Feature name
+name: New Feature
-about: Quick Brief on feature
+about: An issue for a new feature
 title: ''
 labels: ''
 assignees: ''